Ludovico da Bologna: Missions to Georgia and Persia (1457–1459) and return embassy (1460–1461)

 Ludovico's embassy visited the court of the Emperor Frederick III in October 1460, before traveling to Venice, then Florence (14 December) and Rome (26 December) for an audience with the pope.
 The envoys represented David Komnenos, emperor of Trebizond; (Note: The Trapezuntine ambassador was Michele Alighieri, a descendant of Dante.)
 Qvarqvare of Samtskhe, his vassal; and George VIII, king of Georgia.
 Letters from the last two were presented to the pope and to Pasquale Malipiero, Doge of Venice.
 (Note: The Republic of Venice sent a favourable reply to Trebizond dated 15 December 1460.)
 According to the letters, several other principalities of the East were interested in joining the alliance against the Ottomans, including the Uzun Hasan, the Ramadanids of Adana and several lesser Georgian princes.
 (Note: These last included Liparit of Mingrelia, Bagrat of Imereti, Rabia of Abkhazia and Mamia Gurieli, a Trapezuntine vassal.)
 At the meeting in Rome, the envoys pressed Pius to appoint Ludovico patriarch of Antioch, which the pope did on 9 January 1461.
 The appointment was not to take effect, however, until the completion of his mission and the determination of the boundaries of the patriarchate.
 Ludovico was still a layman at this stage, having never taken holy orders or even entered the subdiaconate.

 From Rome, with letters of credence from the pope, Ludovico and the envoys set out for Florence and Milan.
 Arriving at the latter in March, their message was received favourably by Duke Francesco Sforza, who had his diplomat in Rome, Ottone del Carretto, advocate for Ludovico's patriarchal title.
 On 21 May 1461, the embassy arrived in Burgundy and was received with celebration by Duke Philip the Good.
 (Note: Ludovico established a strong relationship with the House of Valois-Burgundy, working to enhance its prestige and help it obtain a royal title.)
-With Philip, Ludovico and the envoys attended the funeral of King Louis XI of France and the coronation of Charles VII.
+With Philip, Ludovico and the envoys attended the funeral of King Charles VII of France and the coronation of Louis XI.
 While Philip committed himself to an anti-Ottoman crusade, the new king of France did not.
 The embassy left Burgundy in early October and returned to Rome, where Ludovico encountered Francesco Sforza advocating on behalf of his patriarchate.
 In fact, Ludovico had had himself secretly consecrated that year in Venice and was forced to flee Rome.